ZenDragonX/ZenMods_Valheim/Modpack_ZENHEIM/README.md

 - Turrets can have 3 targets instead of 1.
 - Shield generators protect your fireplaces from the rain and snow.
 - You can also eject the fuel and shut the shield down manually.
+- Keys can only be used once for increased challenge.
 - Candles can be refilled.

 ### QoL Improvements